Raytheon Coyote

-The Raytheon Coyote is a small, expendable, unmanned aircraft system built by the Raytheon Company, with the capability of operating in autonomous swarms.
-It is launched from a sonobuoy canister with the wings deploying in early flight phase.
+The Raytheon Coyote is a small, expendable, unmanned aircraft system and counter drone interceptor built by RTX (formerly the Raytheon Company), with the capability of operating in autonomous swarms.

-The system can operate up to one hour and is designed for interchangeable payloads.
-It is used by the National Oceanic and Atmospheric Administration (NOAA) for hurricane tracking, and is being assessed by the United States Air Force and Army as an intelligence, surveillance, and reconnaissance asset, as well as for delivering explosive missiles.
+The system is in its third generation, and it has been used by the National Oceanic and Atmospheric Administration (NOAA), the United States Navy, and Army as an intelligence, surveillance, and reconnaissance asset, as well as for delivering explosives and counter drone attacks.

 Design and development

-A company named Advanced Ceramic Research of Tucson, Arizona, originally developed the Coyote, Manta and Silver Fox UAS under small business contracts from the U.S. Office of Naval Research.
+Advanced Ceramic Research of Tucson, Arizona, originally developed the Coyote, Manta and Silver Fox UAS under small business contracts from the U.S. Office of Naval Research.
 British defense contractor BAE Systems acquired the company in 2009, then sold it back to one of the former owners under the name Sensintel.
 Raytheon acquired Sensintel in 2015 and folded the company into its Tucson-based Raytheon Missiles & Defense business.

 The Coyote first flew in 2007 while still under ACR development, being launched from a Beechcraft C-12 Huron.

+This first generation was developed to meet specification from the Office of Naval Research for a drone that could be deployed using standard sonabouy launchers.
+It had folding wings so it could fit in the launch tube, carried a 0.9kg payload and was propeller driven.
+NOAA became involved as an additional customer and developed a sensor package for the drone to collect weather data.

+After being acquired by Raytheon the radio data links were significantly upgraded in 2016 improving its abilities to collect weather data.
+Raytheon also used the platform for its entry in the ONRs Low-Cost UAV Swarming Technology (LOCUST) program and it was determined that multiple Coyotes could communicate with each other to function as an autonomous swarm.
+This corresponded with NOAA's funding for the Coyote coming to an end and represent the transition of the platform from atmospheric data collection to combat applications.